joepduin/WindowsXP/README.md

-> This project is currently under active development and not yet functional.
-We’re working hard to complete core features, and things may break or not work at all.
-Please do not use this in production yet — stay tuned for updates!

 # 🖥️ Windows XP Style Portfolio

 **Windows XP Style Portfolio** is a nostalgic portfolio website designed to replicate the classic Windows XP interface.
 It showcases projects with authentic XP-style windows, buttons, and icons for that retro vibe.

----

-## ⚠️ Project Status

-**This project is currently under active development and not yet functional.**
-We’re working hard to complete core features, and things may break or not work at all.
-Please do not use this in production yet — stay tuned for updates!

 ---